Tim Björkström

-Tim Denny Björkström (born 8 January 1991) is a Swedish footballer who currently plays for Fredrikstad as a defender.
+Tim Denny Björkström (born 8 January 1991) is a Swedish footballer.
+He last played for Fredrikstad as a defender.

 Career

 Björkström started out playing youth football for Hanvikens SK before moving to IF Brommapojkarna when he was twelve.
 During his teens he trialed with foreign teams like Liverpool F.C. but ended up staying in Sweden.
 Brommapojkarna had a cooperation with third tier Stockholm club Gröndals IK at the time where Björkström was one of many players to go on loan to gain first team football experience.

 In 2009, he made his first team debut in Allsvenskan and became a starter for the club at right back throughout the following years until he left as a free agent at the end of 2014 to sign a three-year deal with Djurgårdens IF.

 In January 2023, Björkström joined Norwegian First Division club Fredrikstad.

+On 25 August 2024, Björkström was loaned out to Norwegian First Division club Moss FK for the rest of the season.

 International career

 Björkström has represented Sweden at the U17, U19 and U21 youth levels.